-A variety of techniques are used to control pollutant emissions from external combustion sources.
-These techniques may be classified into three broad categories: fuel treatment, combustion modification, and post combustion control.
+combustion modification, and post combustion control.
 Common control techniques have been described above and include FGR, LNB, SCR, SNCR, FGD, ESPs, and scrubber systems.
-These controls are primarily designed to reduce NO_X , SO_X , and PM emissions, though they may influence emissions of other criteria pollutants.
+These controls are primarily designed to reduce NOX, SOX, and PM emissions, though they may influence emissions of other criteria pollutants.
 The average control efficiencies of most control devices have not been determined; rather, a set of EFs for the equipment with the control device has been calculated.
 If the control efficiency for the device is known, then the emissions from the external combustion device for uncontrolled emissions should be multiplied by the control efficiency of the device.
 If the efficiency is not known, then the appropriate EF should be selected when calculating emissions.